Choosing Tomato Varieties

 I think one of the slightly misleading claims that is used often in seed brochures is the term “early”.
 I’ve bought seeds on the basis that I’m buying an early variety and I’m still waiting for the first fruit to ripen in October!

-What I do know is, whatever I may read, it is really my own personal experience of growing tomatoes that I can truly rely on, and to be fair, a variety will perform differently in different conditions, so it’s how each variety performs in my greenhouse and garden that counts.
+What I do know is, whatever I may read, it is really my own personal experience of growing tomatoes that I can truly rely on, and to be fair, a tomato plant will perform differently in different conditions and in different areas, so it’s how each variety performs in my greenhouse and garden that counts.

 Nevertheless, here is a list of my top varieties for this season based on last season’s results.